HackMemphis/HM-Planning/README.md

 * README.md - this file
 * coordinators-and-volunteers.md - List of Coordinators and Volunteers
+* event-structure.md - Potential Agendas
 * groups-to-include.md - Groups we want to make sure to invite / include
 * introduction.md - Brain dump
+* ideals.md - Ideals / Values of the event - Things to keep in mind

 _Please keep all documents in markdown format (*.md).
 There is a helpful [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for those new to the format - although Github does have [its own flavor](https://help.github.com/articles/github-flavored-markdown) of the Markdown syntax._